AgoraIO/video-sdk-samples-macos/README.md

-# Video SDK reference app (iOS)
+# Video SDK reference app (macOS)

 This app demonstrates using Agora's Video SDK for real-time communication in a SwiftUI app.

-This example app is a robust and comprehensive documentation reference app for iOS, designed to enhance your productivity and understanding.
+This example app is a robust and comprehensive documentation reference app for macOS, designed to enhance your productivity and understanding.
 It's built to be flexible, easily extensible, and beginner-friendly.

 To understand the contents better, you can go to [Agora's Documentation](https://docs.agora.io), which explains each example in more detail.